antoprince001/react-etirvin/README.md

-# Getting Started with Create React App
+# Getting Started with  React-Etirvin App

+React-Etirvin is UI component library for react built using styled-components.

+Components Included :

+  NavBar - Responsive Navbar with burger menu for mobile view

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).